erikdengerud/Global-TS-Forecasting/README.md

-# GPTime-Series
-Code used in my masters thesis.
-We show that a simple MLP can be trained jointly across all time series in the M4 dataset to a score that could have placed second in the M4 forecasting competition.
-Using a pre-trained model trained jointly on all the time series in the FRED dataset, we can forecast M4 with a score that could have placed 14th.
-Both of these are far better than the benchmark MLP in the M4 competition.
-The benchmark used one MLP for each time series and placed 57th of 59.
+# Global Models, Zero-shot Forecasting and Fully Connected Neural Networks

+This is repository contains the code for the paper *Global Models, Zero-shot Forecasting and Fully Connected Neural Networks*.
+We show how simple MLPs can be trained jointly across all time series in the M4 dataset to OWA scores of 0.821 for a per frequency model, and 0.825 for a true global model.

+A colab notebook with code to reproduce a single global ensemble member can be found at: https://colab.research.google.com/drive/1ZBpjC0T_vcUDcoz7khjgdbHPN28FlCcS?usp=sharing.

 ## Usage
 The GPTime module can be used to download data, preprocess data, train models, evaluate models, and finetune models.
 The tasks are provided as arguments together with the path of a config file with the arguments for the task.
 In addition, the scripts in the `scripts`-folder are used to create ensembles and the slurm scripts used to train ensembles using external resources with a slurm worlkload scheduler.